 In an ideal world, your department already has the leadership, talent, and technology required to fulfill its evolving role in the organization.
 But in the real world, most marketing departments are still in the process of adapting to their new duties and “ad-hoc’ing” their way forward.

 Before you can start hiring for or re-tooling your digital marketing team, you need to be clear on overall goals.
+You can use the help of a goal-setting worksheet and easily set and communicate your goals with your team.

 Remember, the main goal of marketing is to help convert audiences into customers.